broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 1. You will need to have or create a BigQuery dataset (we'll call this `datasetname` later on).
 2. Grant the "BigQuery Editor" role on that **dataset** to your Terra PROXY group.
 Your proxy group name can be found on your Terra Profile page and look something like `PROXY_3298237498237948372@firecloud.org`
-3. Grant the "BigQuery Read Session User" on the Google **project** containing the dataset to your proxy group
+3. Grant the following roles on the Google **project** containing the dataset to your proxy group
+    - BigQuery data editor
+    - BigQuery job user
+    - BigQuery Read Session User

 ## 1. Import Data